Cheque Bounce Notice Format

 The payer of the cheque can be liable for an imprisonment of up to 2 years or with a fine up to two times that of the returned cheque or with both fine and imprisonment.
 It must be noted that the notice under section 138 must be served within 30 days from the return of the cheque by the banker.

 If the payer of the cheque still does not pay the defaulting amount within 15 days of receiving the notice, the payee has the legal remedy to file a case at the criminal court.
-Once the case is taken up, the judge would issue a summon and the defaulting payer has to answer before the judge.
+Once the case is taken up, the magistrate would issue a summon and the defaulting payer has to answer before the magistrate.
 If found guilty he can either be imprisoned for up to 2 years or with a fine of up to two times that of the returned cheque or with both.

 Cheque Bounce for Companies